|

 Notes

 Store scones in an airtight container at room temperature or in the refrigerator.
-They freeze very well; you can freeze the dough before baking or freeze baked scones.
+They freeze very well; you can freeze the dough and bake directly from frozen, or freeze baked scones.
 To reheat frozen scones, bake in a medium oven for about 10 minutes.

 Leave a Reply